Defining children’s ministry is an essential first step in doing children’s ministry. So let’s consider what it is.

 - It’s helping children become more like Jesus over time.
 It involves a series of actions or steps that children take to achieve the desired end.

 - The process begins when we invite children to connect with Jesus and His Story.
 It develops as the grace and glory of Jesus are revealed.

 - The aim of the process is for children to abandon every worldly allegiance and be relentlessly committed to Jesus.

 - It happens as children are filled with the Holy Spirit and enlivened by God’s Story.

 - It happens when children get together with Jesus, i.e. when they’re increasingly captivated by Him.

-- The connection begins as children see the glory, wonder and beauty of Jesus.
-It develops as they embrace Him in their hearts and genuinely surrender their lives to live only all for Him.
-And it matures as they worship and walk in His ways (Philippians 2:10-11, Psalm 128:1).
+- The connection begins as children see the glory, wonder and beauty of Jesus; embrace Him in their hearts, and genuinely surrender their lives to live only all for Him.
+It matures as they worship and walk in His ways (Philippians 2:10-11, Psalm 128:1).